mapk/p5js-block/README.md

 * Currently, this plugin does not include the `p5.dom.js` or the `p5.sound.js` libraries.

 #
-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).
+This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block) under the [MIT License](https://github.com/ahmadawais/create-guten-block/blob/master/LICENSE).
+This project uses the p5.js library which is free software under the [GPL License](http://p5js.org/copyright.html).